AmphibiaWeb/amphibian-disease-tracker/_posts/2015-06-30-Uploadingdata.markdown

 ### The XLS template
 The downloaded XLS file will have several worksheets:
 1. Instructions - simple metadata can be added here
 2. Samples - where the data are entered.
-Do not alter field names.
+Do not alter field names
 3. Data Fields -  required and optional fields are defined, controlled vocabulary listed
 4. Lists - controlled vocabulary for Samples.
 Do not edit this sheet!

 >#### [Shortcut to download the complete XLS template (June 2016)](https://berkeley.box.com/v/AmphibianDisease-template)